axiand/axiand/README.md

 ## 📫 How to reach me...
 If it's related to one of my projects: submit an issue / PR.

-If it's something else or you're reporting a security issue: TODO set up a reliable way of communication.
-GitHub please add PMs
+If it's something else or you're reporting a security issue: Send a message to the address on my profile.

 [Full README available here](https://github.com/axiand/axiand/blob/main/rm-long.md)